 Dissertation: "Landscapes of Memory: Fa Ruozhen (1613-1696) and the Making of Conquest Identities in Early Qing China"

 M.A.
 Thesis: "The reformulation of the literati approach in early modern China: colour in the work of Wang Hui (1632-1717) and Wang Yuanqi (1642-1715)" (The University of Manchester, completed 2014)

-After earning a master degree in law from the University of Paris and passing the state examination in law at the University of Potsdam, Henning obtained another M.A. in East Asian art from the University of Manchester.
-Before joining UCSB’s Ph.D. program, Henning studied Chinese language at National Taiwan Normal University and continued his studies as a fellow of the German Academic Exchange Service and the Chinese Scholarship Council at Peking University in Beijing.
+After earning a master degree in law from the University of Paris (France) and passing the state examination in law at the University of Potsdam (Germany), Henning obtained another M.A. in East Asian art from the University of Manchester.
+Before joining UCSB’s PhD program, Henning studied Chinese at National Taiwan Normal University in Taipei and continued his studies as a fellow of the German Academic Exchange Service and the Chinese Scholarship Council at Peking University in Beijing.
 For the academic year 2021-2022, Henning is the recipient of a Chiang Ching-Kuo Foundation Dissertation Fellowship and a visiting scholar at the Institute of Modern History at Academia Sinica, Taipei.